Lara-cerq/abernathy/README.md

 #### Launch containers :

-Go in each folder and run :
+Go in each folder of each microservice and run :

 ```
 docker-compose up -d